Detection and Segmentation of Custom Objects using High Distraction Photorealistic Synthetic Data: Contributions

+In this paper we used three datasets (Table \ref{table:expo_datasets}), Figure \ref{fig:expo_datasets} shows sample from the three datasets next to each other.

-\subsection{Synthetic Dataset}
+\subsubsection{Synthetic Dataset}

-The synthetic dataset consists of 5,000 synthetic photorealistic images with their corresponding pixel-perfect segmentation ground truth.
-Image resolution is 600x600 and each image contains, on average, 11 marker objects and 50 distraction objects.
+The synthetic dataset - $Synthetic$ consists of 5,000 synthetic photorealistic images with their corresponding pixel-perfect segmentation ground truth.
+Image resolution is 1024x1024 and each image contains, on average, 13 marker object instances and 80 distractor object instances.
+Figure \ref{fig:synt_samples} presents samples from the $Synthetic$ dataset.